MinYaoJhu/Advanced_R/Ch3_Vectors.md

 #?data.matrix()
 ```

-> as.matrix attempts to turn its argument into a matrix.
+> `as.matrix` attempts to turn its argument into a matrix.
+The method for data frames will return a character matrix if there is only atomic columns and any non-(numeric/logical/complex) column.

-> data.matrix() Return the matrix obtained by converting all the variables in a data frame to numeric mode and then binding them together as the columns of a matrix.
+> `data.matrix()` Return the matrix obtained by converting all the variables in a data frame to numeric mode and then binding them together as the columns of a matrix.
 Factors and ordered factors are replaced by their internal codes.
+Character columns are first converted to factors and then to integers.

 ```r